What is a Sleep Doctor?

-A sleep doctor is a health professional who addresses issues relating to sleep, sleep disorders and sleep health.
+A sleep doctor is a health professional specialist who addresses issues relating to sleep, sleep disorders and sleep health.
 A sleep doctor may be a sleep physician or a sleep psychologist.
-Each type of sleep doctor deals with different aspects of sleep health.
+Each type of sleep specialist deals with different aspects of sleep health.

 Most sleep physicians have extra training in sleep medicine.
 Fellowship training programs exist that offer additional training after residency training.
 Many sleep physicians are board certified by the American Board of Sleep Medicine or a member board of the American Board of Medical Specialties.
 Sleep physicians may have backgrounds in internal medicine, pulmonary medicine, psychiatry, pediatrics, and otorhinolaryngology (ENT).

 Sleep physicians and other sleep specialists deal with a broad range of sleep disorders, including sleep apnea, insomnia, restless leg syndrome, periodic leg movement disorder, narcolepsy and other sleep disorders.

 Sleep psychologists also have additional training in sleep health and sleep disorders.
 Psychologists often deal with insomnia and behavior issues pertaining to sleep.

 Well, lets back up a bit.
 First, if you are having signs or symptoms of a sleep disorder, your first step is to talk to your primary care provider.
 Are you sleepy during the daytime regularly?
 Has your bed partner told you that you gasp during sleep, or that there are regular pauses in your breathing?
 Do you often awaken feeling unrefreshed?
 These are symptoms of some sleep disorders.
 Talk to your doctor about your symptoms.
 If your healthcare provider feels that you need further evaluation, you may be referred to a sleep doctor and/or a sleep center for sleep evaluation.
 There are sleep centers in every state and every major city.